ajpolt/swoin/README.md

                 .bind(Observable<Void>.self) { $0.asObservable() }
                 .bind(AnyObserver<Void>.self) { $0.asObserver() }

+Bound types share the same name and cache strategy as the dependency they are bound to.

-This closure is optional if the original type implements a protocol, since the default is `{ $0 as!
+The closure is optional if the original type implements a protocol, since the default is `{ $0 as!
 NewType }`, but obviously this will result in a runtime crash if the forced cast is not possible.

 ## Running code after initialization: